mobilecoinfoundation/mcips/0000-template.md

 fits into the roadmap for the project and of the relevant team.

-This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.
+This is also a good place to "dump ideas", if they are out of scope for the MCIP you are writing but otherwise related.

 If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
+Note that having something written down in the future-possibilities section is not a reason to accept the current or a future MCIP; such notes should be in the section on motivation or rationale in this or subsequent MCIPs.
 The section merely provides additional information.